Core Idea

 What Is the “Transport Cost Is Zero” Fallacy?

-The False Assumption: The “transport cost is zero” fallacy is the assumption that network communication is a cost-free operation that can be used liberally without considering the economic and computational overhead it imposes.
+The “transport cost is zero” fallacy assumes that network communication is a cost-free operation that can be used liberally without economic or computational consequence.
+In practice, transport always costs something—whether measured in dollars, CPU cycles, latency, or energy.

 • Cross-availability-zone traffic